zapproject/jzap/README.md

 ZAP Oracles (introduction here)

-This repository provides Interface to Zap contracts and tools to use Zap platform with Java projects Each package is a public npm module that serve developer's needs to intergrate Zap platform
+This repository provides Interface to Zap contracts and tools to use Zap platform with Java projects Each package is a public maven dependency that serve developer's needs to intergrate Zap platform

 # Development